Now would I be as God created me.

 These lessons in Part II all seem to be about realizing Who or What I really am.
 As the introduction to the Workbook says:

-The workbook is divided into two main sections, the first dealing with the undoing of the way you see now, and the second with the acquisition of true perception.
-(W-In.3:1)
+The workbook is divided into two sections, the first dealing with the undoing of the way you see now, and the second with the restoration of sight.
+(W-In.3:2)

 So the emphasis in this entire last section of the Workbook, the last 145 lessons, is on true perception.
 The assumption is that the reader has at least become aware of the ego thought system in his life, although by no means is it supposed that the ego is entirely undone.
 If that were the case, additional lessons would not be needed.